Brightspace/karma-json-log-reporter/README.md

 ```

 **Note**: if the target file exists with an object, the new object is merged with the existing object and the existing file is updated.

+## Contributing

+### Code Style

+This repository is configured with [EditorConfig](http://editorconfig.org) rules and contributions should make use of them.
+See the valence-ui [Code Style wiki page](https://github.com/Desire2Learn-Valence/valence-ui-helpers/wiki/Code-Style) for details.